 - Securing licenses and insurances, etc.

 Starting an owner-operator business requires a big personal financial investment.

 It means taking on additional debt to support the business needs such as buying a truck, paying for insurance, handling breakdowns, etc.

-To prevent any financial issues put down your current personal expenses plus the business expenses.
+To prevent any financial issues put down your personal expenses plus the owner operator business expenses.
 In this way, you can figure out ahead how much you need to make each month to handle your expenses.